Dr. Dan’s response:

 “The happiness of a man in this life does not consist in the absence but in the mastery of his passions.”

 Alfred, Lord Tennyson

 We live in a world where love is not enough to bank our emotional wellbeing.
 The fact that you have developed such a wonderful relationship with each other is great.
 Now it gets down to the hard work of each of you taking care of each other’s future in the sanest way possible, without the potential downside.
 Considering your past the fact that you are asking these questions up front is a clear sign of improvement.

 There are six things I would do before actually tying the knot.
 Here they are in order of importance:

 - I would advocate for a legal consult first and foremost protecting your assets and his care, as well as the care of your 6-year-old.
 There are many needs to be considered and legal consultation will help you determine your rights, his needs, and your son’s.

 - I would find a disability lawyer who specialized in SSDI (Social Security Disability Income) who can help your fiancé navigate the often murky waters of the system.
 This tends to be a specialized law practice and finding someone knowledgeable would be a great help.
-Here is a list of lawyers to review and find one with this specialty.
 I believe this is essential because this is often a process that takes time, and he may need to get this started while he is not yet married.

 - I would consult with a medical social worker where your fiancé is having his dialysis.
 He or she may be able to direct you to resources within the community for transportation, rehabilitation programs, and mental health services available to him for little or no fee.